-All of the foundation's work is rooted in the deeply held convictions of Andrew Carnegie, who saw democracy, education, knowledge and its diffusion, and philanthropy, as fundamental tools for strengthening the bonds of our society.
+All of the Corporation’s work is rooted in the deeply held convictions of Andrew Carnegie, who saw democracy, education, knowledge and its diffusion, and philanthropy, as fundamental tools for strengthening the bonds of our society.

 An Incubator of Ideas

-Carnegie Corporation of New York's strength is as an incubator of ideas, a convener of scholars, educators, policymakers and others, and as a strategic investor in organizations and institutions that can demonstrably contribute to the betterment of our society.
+The Corporation’s strength is as an incubator of ideas, a convener of scholars, educators, policymakers and others, and as a strategic investor in organizations and institutions that can demonstrably contribute to the betterment of our society.